dstroud/dreamsequence/README.md

 - Clock: System clock setting.
 	- Internal and MIDI clock sources work and have full transport support.
 MIDI clock out ports must be set via K1>>PARAMETERS>>CLOCK

- 	> **_TIP:_** TIP: It’s possible to finagle a sort of count-in when syncing to MIDI by sending an external start, stopping on Dreamsequence (K2 2x), then scheduling a clean punch-in on the next beat using K3.
+ 		> **_TIP:_** It’s possible to finagle a sort of count-in when syncing to MIDI by sending an external start, stopping on Dreamsequence (K2 2x), then scheduling a clean punch-in on the next beat using K3.
 This avoids the age-old issue of timing being a little off on the first beat when MIDI devices sync.
   		>
  	- Link works but using K3 to start transport is disabled due to a bug with clock.link.start() clobbering running clocks.
 Code wizards: please contact me if you'd like to poke around in the Norns code to help troubleshoot.
 	- Crow clock source is not supported at this time.